milankathiriya/flutter_questions/Readme.md

 14. Explain a complete procedure for setup sign_up & sign_in mechanism for multiple users with different user_roles in Flutter using Firebase Firestore Database.
 Do not use Firebase Authentication Service.
 15. Explain how to achieve AUTOINCREMENT feature in Firebase Firestore database manually?
 16. Explain FOREIGN KEY concept in SQL with example in detail.
+17. Explain one time intro screen logic using Shared Preferences.
+18. How to save an image in Relational DB & in Non-Relational DB.
+19. How to save a color in Relational DB & in Non-Relational DB
+20. How to save an icon in Relational DB & in Non-Relational DB.
+21. Can we save a custom object in DB?
+If yes, then in which type of DB and how?

 ---